 Even if you're breathing OK, an asthma flare-up could be just around the corner.
 How can you tell?
 Doctors sometimes want people to use a tool called a peak flow meter as a way to predict flare-ups.

 A peak flow meter is a portable device that you blow into like a balloon.
 It can measure how well your lungs are working.
-Knowing that will help you and your doctor control your asthma better.
+Knowing that can help you and your doctor control your asthma better.

 If you can't blow out as much air as usual, it might mean that you'll have an asthma flare-up soon.
 How soon?
 It could be in the next hour or even 2 or 3 days away.
 But knowing this ahead of time can help you take steps to prevent a really bad flare-up.